Wacol

 Residential development activity is lower than average in Wacol according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates that Wacol has recorded around 6 residential properties granted approval annually.
-Over the past 5 financial years (between FY-21 and FY-25), approximately 32 homes have been approved, with no approvals so far in FY-26.
-This results in an average of 15.9 new residents arriving per year for each dwelling constructed during this period.
+AreaSearch analysis of ABS building approval numbers shows Wacol recorded around 6 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, approximately 32 homes were approved, with none so far in FY-26.
+This results in an average of about 15.9 new residents arriving per year for each dwelling constructed during this period.

-Supply is substantially lagging demand, which typically leads to heightened buyer competition and pricing pressures.
-New dwellings are developed at an average expected construction cost value of $145,000, below the regional average, suggesting more affordable housing options for buyers.
-In FY-26 alone, $208.2 million in commercial development approvals have been recorded, indicating robust local business investment.
-However, Wacol shows substantially reduced construction compared to Greater Brisbane (61.0% below the regional average per person), which usually reinforces demand and pricing for existing properties.
-This level is also below average nationally, reflecting the area's maturity and possible planning constraints.
+The supply of dwellings is substantially lagging demand, indicating heightened buyer competition and pricing pressures.
+New dwellings are developed at an average value of $145,000, below the regional average, suggesting more affordable housing options for buyers.
+This financial year has seen $208.2 million in commercial development approvals recorded, reflecting robust local business investment.
+Compared to Greater Brisbane, Wacol shows substantially reduced construction activity, with 61.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing properties, which is also below average nationally, potentially indicating planning constraints or area maturity.

 Recent development has been entirely comprised of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
-Developers are building more traditional houses than the current mix suggests (83.0% at Census), indicating continued strong demand for family homes despite density pressures.
-The estimated count of 1323 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Wacol adding 211 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Interestingly, developers are building more traditional houses than the current mix suggests, with 83.0% at Census, indicating continued strong demand for family homes despite density pressures.
+The estimated count of 1323 people per dwelling approval reflects its quiet, low activity development environment.
+Future projections show Wacol adding 217 residents by 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development